Latest Posts

 Back on the road to Chingaza

-After another half-hour drive along the Bogotá – La Calera road, we arrived at the unpaved road that leads around the mountains to Chingaza National Park.
-At this point, I would say that if you are prone to travel-sickness, it would be a good idea to take some anti-sickness pills before the journey because the ride gets a bit bumpy from here on for about 30-45 minutes.
+After another half-hour drive along the Bogotá-La Calera road, we arrived at the unpaved road that leads around the mountains to Chingaza National Park.
+If you are prone to travel-sickness, take some anti-sickness pills before the journey, because the ride gets bumpy from here on for about 30-45 minutes.

 Chingaza National Park